AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

 When looking to measure marketing’s impact on closed won Deals or closed won Revenue, the Full Path Model is recommended.

-**Custom** - Bizible also offers a Custom Attribution model that allows users to choose which touchpoints or custom stages to include in their model.
+**Custom** - Marketo Measure also offers a Custom Attribution model that allows users to choose which touchpoints or custom stages to include in their model.
 Additionally, users can control the percentage of attribution credit attributed to these touchpoints and stages.
 Depending on the setup of your custom model, it may be used most appropriately to measure either Opportunities and Pipeline OR, Deals and Closed Won Revenue.
 Keep this in mind when using it in your reporting.

 >[!NOTE]
 >
 >The Custom Attribution Model is an additional feature not available to all customers.
 Contact your Customer Success manager to learn more about how to add this feature to your account.

 Commonly, marketers need to know, “where are my Opportunities coming from?”.
 Similar to Lead level reporting, this question was historically answered with a single, one-dimensional value (Primary Campaign Source for example).
 However, we know that much more goes into the development of an Opportunity than a single touchpoint from a single Contact.
 There are typically several touchpoints from various channels and by multiple stakeholders that influence an Opportunity into creation.
-With Bizible, we can surface all the touchpoints from an Account to best understand where an Opportunity came from.
+With Marketo Measure, we can surface all the touchpoints from an Account to best understand where an Opportunity came from.
 Beyond that however, we can continue to surface any touchpoint that occurred after the Opportunity was created and up to the point the Opportunity is closed.
 This allows us to not only take a multi-touch approach into understanding where an Opportunity came from, but also what influenced it to close and ultimately to represent closed won revenue.
 This gives insight into different questions such as, “what is marketing’s impact on influencing Deals to close?”, “what marketing is driving closed won Revenue?” and ultimately, “which of my marketing efforts are seeing the greatest ROI?”

-## RECOMMENDED REPORTS USING THE BIZIBLE ATTRIBUTION TOUCHPOINT (BAT) {#recommended-reports-using-the-bizible-attribution-touchpoint}
+## RECOMMENDED REPORTS USING THE BUYER ATTRIBUTION TOUCHPOINT (BAT) {#recommended-reports-using-the-buyer-attribution-touchpoint}

 **4.1 | New Opportunities by Marketing Channel**

-Summarizing your Opportunities’ Bizible Attribution Touchpoint data by the field ‘Marketing Channel’ is the highest-level view that represents what channels/tactics are influencing new Opportunities into creation.
+Summarizing your Opportunities’ Buyer Attribution Touchpoint data by the field ‘Marketing Channel’ is the highest-level view that represents what channels/tactics are influencing new Opportunities into creation.
 Structuring this report around a ‘Date Type’ = “Opportunity Created Date” ensures that we’re also summarizing the report based on when the Opportunity was actually created in your CRM.
 The touchpoints may have been from sometime prior, but they will still relate to the Opportunities that have been created within the defined Date Range and thus receive attribution credit as they are recognized as influencing the Opportunity.

 <table>
  <tbody>